Frequently Asked Questions about Marriage Licenses

 Q: How do I obtain a marriage license?

-A: Persons wishing to obtain a license must be eighteen years old and file their intentions to marry with a City Clerk together in person (except for in cases where one person is in the military or incarcerated) at least three days before the ceremony.
+A: Persons wishing to obtain a license must be eighteen years old and file their intentions to marry with the City Clerk's office together in person (except for in cases where one person is in the military or incarcerated) at least three days before the ceremony.
 Blood tests are no longer necessary as of January 28, 2005.

 Q: How much does a marriage license cost?